Rishikul Yogshala Rishikesh

 What Should Chair Yoga Beginners Keep in Mind?

-Chair yoga does look effortless to perform but there are a few things you should take care of before you begin any kind of fitness regime for the first time:
+Chair Workout for Seniors does look effortless to perform but there are a few things you should take care of before you begin any kind of fitness regime for the first time:

 All you need to bring for a chair yoga session are